 Bulgaria and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and World Trade Organization.
 Bulgaria also is an observer to the Organization of American States.

-Roderick Moore is currently Chargé d’Affaires pending nomination and confirmation of an Ambassador; other principal embassy officials are listed in the Department's Key Officers List.
+The position of U.S. Ambassador to Bulgaria is currently vacant; other principal embassy officials are listed in the Department's Key Officers List.

 Bulgaria maintains an embassy in the United States at 1621 22nd Street, NW, Washington DC 20008 (tel.
 202-387-0174).